-The contract resulting from this RFP should be effective on signing date for two (2) years and is renewable for up to three (3) one-year renewal periods.
-The total contract shall not last longer than 5 years.
+The contract resulting from this RFP should be effective August 15, 2025, through August 14, 2027 and is renewable for up to 3 additional one-year renewal periods.
 Annual renewal should be contingent upon the University's satisfaction with the services performed.